ssanj/describe/QUESTIONS.md

 What types are encapsulated in ParamInfo?
 Is it always ClassSymbol?
 TypeSymbol?

 When should we return implicit instances?
 Do they count as 'methods'?

+Do we need 'Transform'?
+Can we simply use map with helper methods
+like: map(shortNames) or map(methodSignature)

+Where do we use isPackageClass?
+For classes defined in a package object?

+Do we need to return ModuleClasses when looking for classes?
+As in match on Module Classes or Modules and then get their classes?